 The Fly Rod Crosby Trail is a recreational gem, honoring the legacy of Cornelia “Fly Rod” Crosby, who played a pivotal role in promoting the Rangeley region during the 19th and early 20th centuries.
 Not only was she an avid sportswoman, but she also championed bag limits and conservation, contributing to the region’s popularity for hunting and fishing.
 Now, the Fly Rod Crosby Trail invites users of all interests to embark on an unforgettable journey.
 Whether you prefer hiking, biking, ATV riding, snowmobiling, snowshoeing, canoeing, or kayaking, there are sections for everyone along this trail.

-The trail is anchored in the communities of the High Peaks Region of the Western Maine Mountains.
-Users will go from town to town, using backcountry trail systems, learning about the unique cultural and natural history of the region through maps, signage, and guides.
+The trail weaves through the picturesque communities of the High Peaks Region in the Western Maine Mountains, connecting towns and offering access to backcountry trail systems.
+As you explore, you’ll be immersed in the captivating cultural and natural history of the area, guided by maps, informative signage, and helpful guides.